tuck1s/stepuptutors-co-uk/source/content/_index.md

 * Provides one-to-one sessions with an experienced teacher
 * ... and it’s fun!

-Others want to develop and extend their gifts beyond what’s available in school. **Step Up** can provide for this too.

 ## COVID update: remote sessions via Zoom

 I have specialist educational software that works well over Zoom, to provide interactive remote learning that is both rigorous and fun.
-As well as providing child-centered benefits, this also reduces the amount of taxiing around for parents!
+As well as providing child-centred benefits, this reduces taxiing around for parents.

 ## About me